 2. I then use a standard black plastic tray which fits inside the heavy duty tray.
 These trays are flimsy and will leak and break over time.

 3. I prefer to use inserts which are a bit larger – usually 36 will fit in a tray.
-I usually take off two cells in one tray so that I can easily add water to the tray – so I am left with 34 cells.
+I usually take off one cell in one tray so that I can easily add water to the tray – so I am left with 35 cells.
 This way your plants will have more root space and be heartier when you plant them.
 I don’t use the Jiffy pre-made pots as they are a bit expensive and you will need to buy them every year.